PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 Security Rules with Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last test looks across all security rules to see which have a profile or profile-group configured.
+The last test looks across all 'allow' security rules to see which have a profile or profile-group configured.
 Creating this test is similar to the URL-filtering example.

 The goal is to get a list of all 'allow' security rules, specifically the names.
 Then get the names of all rules